 What Kinds of Documents Should Construction Companies Scan?

 When it comes to digitizing construction documents, the sky’s the limit.
-The fact is, nearly every kind of document your business uses can be scanned and uploaded into a single, easy to use document management system
+The fact is, nearly every kind of document your business uses can be scanned and uploaded into a single, easy to use document management system.

 Blueprints and Architectural Drawings

+Digitizing blueprints and architectural drawings makes them easier to store and access, while ensuring their availability for years to come.
 On paper, these documents are prone to damage and fading, which can affect their long term usability.
 However, once digitized, these documents never fade or wear, ensuring the important information they contain is never lost.

 Digital blueprints can also be integrated with construction management software, allowing for real-time annotations and changes, which greatly enhances project coordination and reduces miscommunication risks.